Have you ever walked through a crowded street in Hong Kong and felt like you were staring into the mouth of a concrete beast?

 Capturing the Aesthetic

 For photographers, these buildings are a goldmine.
-The textures are incredible.
-The way light filters through layers of laundry or hits a rusted metal gate is pure art.
-If you're looking for that "Cyberpunk" look, this is it.
+Even so, the textures are incredible.
+Practically speaking, if you're looking for that "Cyberpunk" look, this is it.
+Practically speaking, be respectful.
 But remember: these are people's homes.
-Be respectful.
+Here's the thing — the way light filters through layers of laundry or hits a rusted metal gate is pure art.
 Don't point your camera directly into someone's window, and don't treat the residents like museum exhibits.

 Common Mistakes / What Most People Get Wrong

 I see travelers make the same mistake all the time.
-They treat these buildings like a theme park Worth keeping that in mind..
+They treat these buildings like a theme park.

 The "Poverty Tourism" Trap